kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 Three geometric motifs consistently create stability and suppress resonance cascades:

 - **[Pentagonal symmetry](/pentagonal-constraints-and-quantum-computing):** reduces discrete curvature and disrupts low-order periodicities.
 Fivefold structures prevent the formation of regular tessellations, eliminating standing-wave patterns that would otherwise create resonant modes.
 In quasicrystalline matter and Penrose tilings, pentagonal features produce extended coherence.
+The mechanism is observable in quasicrystal growth: phasons redistribute strain away from perturbations, preserving global symmetry.[^5] Plasma boundaries operate analogously—the pentagonal structure provides rearrangement modes that absorb turbulence without propagating instabilities.

 - **[Golden-ratio spacing](/golden-ratio-and-prime-resonance-in-quantum-transport):** creates irrational mode ratios.
 Elements placed at distances proportional to $\varphi = \frac{1+\sqrt{5}}{2}$ prevent harmonic stacking.
 Because $\varphi$ is the "most irrational" number (its continued fraction representation is $[1;1,1,1,\ldots]$, the slowest to converge), it inhibits resonance formation across scales more effectively than any other ratio.